RenderDevice API

 The following sections describe the changes in the API of RenderDevice for each version of NoesisGUI.
 If you are implementing your own renderer these notes will help you to easily transition to new versions of NoesisGUI.

 Many of the changes are straightforward and can be discovered by doing source code diffs between the current version and the new one.
 Our reference renderers include source code.
-For its simplicity we recommend using D3D11RenderDevice and MTLRenderDevice for this purpose.
+For its simplicity we recommend using D3D11RenderDevice or MTLRenderDevice for this purpose.

 NoesisGUI 3.1